-City Centre Deferred Area buildings provide for a variety of uses and activities that reinforce the character and function of the City Centre Deferred Area and create activity and lively streets.
+Auto Alley (West) buildings provide for a variety of uses and activities that reinforce the character and function of the Auto Alley (West) and create activity and lively streets.
 In mixed use buildings, different uses are contained within the same building and are best located to a pattern and layout suitable to the mix of uses.

-- O.01 To create active and lively streets with enhanced public safety by increasing activity in the public domain. - O.02 To minimise potential conflicts and achieve compatibility between different uses. - O.03 To ensure that the design of mixed-use buildings addresses residential amenity and supports commercial and retail uses. - O.04 To create legible and safe access and circulation in mixed use buildings. - O.05 To ensure that buildings address the public domain and the street.
+- O.01 To create active and lively streets with enhanced public safety by increasing activity in the public domain. - O.02 To minimise potential conflicts and achieve compatibility between different uses. - O.03 To create legible and safe access and circulation in mixed use buildings. - O.04 To ensure that buildings address the public domain and the street.

-- C.01 Retail and business activity should be provided at ground level to support street activation and residential uses, requiring privacy and noise mitigation, should be located above street level. - C.02 Ground floor of all mixed-use buildings are to have a minimum floor to ceiling height of 3.6m in order to provide for flexibility of future use.
-Above ground level, minimum floor to ceiling heights are to be a minimum of 2.7 metres. - C.03 Separate commercial service requirements, such as loading docks, from residential access, servicing needs and primary outlook.
-Service entries are to be provided from the rear where possible. - C.04 Locate clearly demarcated residential entries directly from the public street. - C.05 Clearly separate and distinguish commercial and residential entries and vertical circulation. - C.06 Provide security access controls to all entrances into private areas, including car parks and internal courtyards. - C.07 Front buildings onto major streets with active uses. - C.08 Avoid the use of blank building walls at the ground level at street or lane frontages. - C.09 Facilities for servicing the building, sub-stations, waste collection and the like are to be integrated as part of the building design to minimise the impact on active street frontages.
+- C.01 Specialised retail and business activity should be provided at ground level to support street activation. - C.02 Ground floor of all mixed-use buildings are to have a minimum floor to ceiling height of 3.6m in order to provide for flexibility of future use.
+Above ground level, minimum floor to ceiling heights are to be a minimum of 2.7 metres. - C.03 Provide security access controls to all entrances into private areas, including car parks and internal courtyards. - C.04 Front buildings onto major streets with active uses. - C.05 Avoid the use of blank building walls at the ground level at street or lane frontages. - C.06 Facilities for servicing the building, sub-stations, waste collection and the like are to be integrated as part of the building design to minimise the impact on active street frontages.